 Thrive Leads is easily one of the best, if not the best, list building and drag-and-drop opt-in form builder plugin on the market.
-I’m not just saying that to puff up my own ego either.
+That’s what I think anyway.

-You also get lots of ready-made forms that you can customise further using the form editor.
-It’s a huge time saver when it comes to creating customised opt-in forms for your WordPress site.
+With Thrive Leads, you also get lots of ready-made forms that you can customize further using the built-in form editor.
+It’s a huge time-saver when it comes to creating customized opt-in forms for your WordPress site.

-Once your forms are up and running, you can then begin to do A-B testing on design, triggers, form behaviour to get the most conversions possible from your site visitors.
+Once your forms are up and running, you can then begin doing simple A-B testing on design, triggers, opt-in form behavior to get the most conversions possible from your site visitors.

 Thrive Leads is also very affordable, but perhaps the most important aspect of Thrive Leads is that it’s so simple and intuitive to use.

-Like Thrive Leads, OptinMonster is feature packed.
-But what makes it even more unique is that it’s available for all types of website building platforms.
-Well at least the one’s built on HTML anyway.
+Like Thrive Leads, OptinMonster is feature packed to the rim.
+But what makes it even more unique is that it’s available for all types of HTML based website building platforms, not just WordPress.

-If you’d like to compare OptinMonster with Thrive Leads in more detail, check out my post here.
+If you’d like to compare OptinMonster with Thrive Leads in more detail, check out my detailed comparison post here.

-Thrive Content builder, also known as Thrive Visual Editor, is a powerful front end editor plugin for WordPress.
-This is one of the very plugin’s that I use myself to build and customise my WordPress site.
+Thrive Content builder, also known as Thrive Visual Editor, is a powerful front-end editor plugin for WordPress.

-Plenty of similar page builder plugins have emerged out of the woodwork since TCB was released, but none of them offer the flexibility and built-in features as TCB.
+Many similar front-end page builder plugins have emerged out of the woodwork since TCB was released, but none of them offer the flexibility and built-in features as TCB.

-You can create short links, track affiliate link clicks and performance, change behaviour of affiliate links, replace keywords automatically and much more.
+You can create short links, track affiliate link clicks and performance, change the behavior of your affiliate links, replace keywords automatically and much more.

 This plugin is very similar to BLP, with some additional built-in features.
-In addition, with Pretty Link Pro you get lifetime updates, unlike BLP where you have to subscribe each year to keep getting updates.
+In addition, with Pretty Link Pro, you get lifetime updates, unlike BLP where you have to renew your license every year to keep receiving updates.

 There is also a free version of this plugin available in the WP repository.

-I’m sure you’ve come across, or are even using Yoast SEO plugin right?
-Well the premium version of the free plugin has some cool additional features.
-These include the ability to optimise for more than 1 focus keyword or keyphrase.
-You can in fact optimise up to 5 focus keywords if you wanted to.
+These additional features include the ability to optimize for more than 1 focus keyword or keyphrase.
+You can, in fact, optimise up to 5 focus keywords with Yoast Premium.

-There’s also a built-in redirection feature to help you manage your 404’s and much more.
+There’s also a built-in redirection feature to help you manage your 404’s and all of what you’d expect to find in the free plugin and more.

 7. SEOPressor 5

-SEOPressor is another very popular SEO plugin, very similar to Yoast’s with pretty much the same built-in features.
+SEOPressor 5 (Now known as SEOPressor Connect) is another very popular SEO plugin, very similar to Yoast’s plugin with pretty much the same built-in features.

-Features include multiple keyword analysis, LSI keyword analysis, social SEO optimisation and a cool over-optimisation feature to help you avoid Google penalties.
+Features include multiple keyword analysis, LSI keyword analysis, social SEO optimisation and a cool over-optimization feature to help you avoid those deadly Google penalties.

 If you want to compare SEOPressor 5 with Yoast SEO, check out this post I wrote.

-Features include button customisation, display and placement options, click-to-tweet, in-page or post social integration, and one feature that I can’t forget to mention: Twitter counts!
+Other features include button customization, display and placement options, click-to-tweet, in-page or post social integration, and one feature that I can’t forget to mention: Twitter counts!
 Yes, you can proudly display your tweet share counts using this plugin.

-Before Warfare Plugins introduced Social Warfare, I was using this very plugin, the Easy Social Share Buttons for WordPress plugin.
+Before Warfare Plugins introduced Social Warfare, I was using another cool social sharing plugin called the Easy Social Share Buttons for WordPress plugin.

 You can read my little review of Easy Social Share Buttons Plugin here.

-BlogVault makes it on this list for me because it’s an essential premium plugin in my opinion.
-There’s nothing more important than ensuring you’re backing up all your WordPress files at the end of each and every day.
+BlogVault makes it on this list for me because it’s an essential premium plugin to have installed.

-You can learn more about BlogVault and check out my tutorial post here.
+You can learn more about BlogVault and check out my review and tutorial post here.

-This plugin is a must for all Genesis theme users.
-It makes it ever so easy to customise a child theme, without ever needing to touch a single line of code.
-You have control over colours, backgrounds, typography, margins and paddings, line heights and much more.
+This plugin is a must for all none-developer Genesis theme users.
+It makes it ever so easy to customize a child theme without needing to touch a single line of code.
+You have control over colors, backgrounds, typography, margins and paddings, line heights and so on.

 12. Genesis Extender